Baddha Konasana (Bound Angle Pose) : Steps & Benefits

 Share:

 Baddha Konasana, also known as (Bound Angle Pose) or Cobbler's Pose, is a seated yoga posture that involves bringing the soles of your feet together and allowing your knees to fall out to the sides.
 It is a hip-opening pose that increases hip mobility and stretches the inner thighs.
-To do Baddha Konasana, sit on the floor with your back straight, bring the soles of your feet together, and hold onto the outsides of your feet.
-Press the soles of your feet towards each other and fold forward from the hips if your body allows it.
+To do This Pose, sit on the floor with your back straight, bring the soles of your feet together, and hold onto the outsides of your feet.
+Press the soles of your feet towards to each other and fold forward from the hips if your body allows it.
 Stay in the pose for 5 to 10 breaths and then slowly come out of it.

 Key Takeaways: